Spring 2024

 Our Alexander Technique project was awarded its first grant from the Parkinson's Foundation for 8 Alexander technique classes in sites across North Carolina.

-February 2017
+Spring 2017

 Recovery from multiple APAs delays gait initiation in Parkinson's disease has been published in Frontiers in Human Neuroscience.

-An fMRI-compatible force measurement system for the evaluation of the neural correlates of step initiation was accepted for publication by Scientific Reports (Nature Publishing Group)
+An fMRI-compatible force measurement system for the evaluation of the neural correlates of step initiation was accepted for publication by Scientific Reports (Nature Publishing Group).

 One of our recent papers was noted for receiving among the top 5% of views in Frontiers in Aging Neuroscience in the last quarter of 2016.

-December 2016
+Fall 2016

 The clinical significance of freezing while turning in Parkinson's disease has been published in Neuroscience.